Join The Best Hacking Community Worldwide | Hack The Box

 The Nmap scan shows multiple open ports, including those usually associated with domain controller services, a web server on port 80, an SMB service on port 445, and an SQL server on port 1433.

-We also observe that the domain name is manager.htb
+We also observe that the domain name is manager.htb, so we’ll add this entry to our /etc/hosts file.

 When we visit port 80 in the browser, we find a static website that appears to have very limited functionality.